 In this video, Airrosti’s Dr. Stephen Offenburger explains the basics about Upper Cross Syndrome, also known as UCS.
 He discusses the mechanism of injury, proper posture technique, and preventative exercises.
 By targeting pain directly at the source and working to strengthen weak muscles, Airrosti eliminates the pain in an average of just three visits.
 Learn more about Airrosti’s unique approach here.

-Although you may not be familiar with the term Upper Cross Syndrome (UCS), you’ve probably seen it.
-UCS, often caused by chronic bad posture, is signified by rounded shoulders, head in front of the body and an apparent curve in the neck and upper back.
-It is a condition routinely suffered by the elderly, but it is also common in office workers and even athletes.
-In fact, it’s one of the most common postural problems in the young and the old.
+Although you may not be familiar with the term Upper Cross Syndrome (also known as Upper Crossed Syndrome, or UCS for short), you’ve probably seen it.
+UCS is often caused by poor posture over an extended period of time.
+It results in rounded shoulders, head in front of the body, and an apparent curve in the neck and upper back.
+While UCS is a condition routinely suffered by the elderly, it is also extremely common in office workers and even athletes.
+In fact, it’s one of the most common postural problems in both the young and the old.

-UCS should not be left untreated.
+UCS is a serious condition that should not be left untreated.
 It is a chronic condition that can lead to significant problems throughout the body.
-If someone with UCS swims, bikes, or runs, it will exacerbate the faulty mechanics and cause excessive wear to the skeletal system, muscles, and tendons and ligaments.
+If someone with UCS swims, bikes, or runs, it will cause excessive wear to the skeletal system, muscles, tendons and ligaments.

 The effects of this condition can harm athletic performance, reducing freedom of movement and making proper breathing more difficult.
 If not treated, the condition can cause eventual damage to the spine from continual pressure on the front of the vertebrae.

 As with most musculoskeletal conditions, the best way to combat UCS is through preventative stretches, exercises, and improved posture.
 Once the condition has progressed, Upper Cross Syndrome treatment involves the strengthening of the weakened posterior musculature and stretching of the tight anterior musculature.